ladeak/PenIt/README.md

 ---

 ## ✨ Features

 - Zoom into any part of the screen
 - Navigate while zoomed using mouse or pen
 - Annotate with freehand drawing
 - Highlight with a yellow marker using the pen’s side button
 - Supports both keyboard and pen shortcuts
+- Always focusos on primary monitor - great for touchpad devices

 ---